Derived categories of sheaves on singular schemes with an application to reconstruction: Rouquier functors

-The definition of a Rouquier should be viewed as an attempt to relativize the notion of Serre functor.
-Indeed, if we take $F$ to be the identity functor, $R_F$ is just a weak Serre functor.
+\begin{rmk} The definition of a Rouquier functor should be viewed as an attempt to relativize the notion of Serre functor.
+Indeed, if we take $F$ to be the identity functor, $R_F$ is just a weak Serre functor. \end{rmk}

 The definition is natural so we should expect most categorical notions to respect Rouquier functors.

-\begin{lem} A necessary and sufficient condition for the existence of $F$ is the representablity of the functors $[F(A),-]^*$ for objects $A$ of $\mathcal{C}$. \end{lem}
+\begin{lem} A necessary and sufficient condition for the existence of $R_F$ is the representablity of the functors $[F(A),-]^*$ for objects $A$ of $\mathcal{C}$.
+If $R_F$ exists, it is unique. \end{lem}

 \proof Clearly, if $R_F$ exists, then $[F(A),-]^*$ is representable.
 Indeed, it is represented by $R_F(A)$.
 Assume that $[F(A),-]^*$ is representable for all $A$.
 We set $R_F(A)$ to be a choice of the representing object for $[F(A),-]^*$.
 If we have a morphism $\alpha: A \ra A'$, this gives a natural transformation of functors $F(\alpha):[F(A),-]^* \ra [F(A'),-]^*$ which corresponds to a natural transformation $[-,R_F(A)]$ $\ra$ $[-,R_F(A')]$ and, by the Yoneda lemma, a morphism $R_F(\alpha): R_F(A) \ra R_F(A')$.